San José State University

 Sudan with 967.5 thousand square miles of area is the largest country in Africa.
 The name comes from the name for the band of savannah land in Africa along 12°N ± 4°.
 The Arabic name for this geographic band was bilad as sudan, which means literally land of blacks.
 The Republic of Sudan is of course only part of the geographic region of the sudan.

 The geography of Sudan is largely plateaus with mountains in the south and to the west (Jabal Marrah) along with mountains along the Red Sea coast (the Red Sea Hills).
 The economy is dominated by the river valleys of the Nile Rivers, White and Blue, and their tributaries.
 There is a small range in the central part of the country called the Nuba Mountains.
 South of the Nuba Mountains there is an immense swamp of vegetation, called the Sudd, at the confluence of two tributaries of the White Nile, the Bahr al Ghazal (river of the gazelles) and the Bahr al Jabal (river of the mountain).
 This swamp results in the loss by evaporation and transpiration of about one half of the water of the Nile.
-A canal to bypass the Sudd, called the Jonglei Canal, was started and 240 km of the required 360 km were completed by 1983 but work was stopped in 1983 due to civil strife and has not yet been resumed.
+A canal to bypass the Sudd, called the Jonglei Canal, was started in 1978.
+By 1983 240 km of the required 360 km were completed but work was stopped in that year due to civil strife and has not yet been resumed.

 The population of Sudan in July of 2008 was estimated to be 40.2 million with a median age of 19.
 This is up from 21.6 million in 1983.
 The population growth rate is about 3 percent per year as a result of a birth rate of 34.3 per 1000 population and a death rate of 13.6 per thousand.
 There is a small but significant net in-migration.
 The number of children per woman is 4.6.